petterarvidsson/display-board-pico/README.md

 blc
 ```

-Where `blc` will build load and start the process.
+Where `blc` will build, load and start the process.